-The Body Attribute modifies Shotguns, Two-Handed, Melee, and Athletics Skills.
+* The Body Attribute modifies Shotguns, Two-Handed, Melee, and Athletics skills.

 This is the primary attribute of the “Strong Solo” build, especially if you want to rely on raw power over speed.
 What we know so far about this Attribute and its skills is the ability to bend the surroundings to your will, such as forcing doors open with the Gorilla Fists, knocking out your enemies, carrying bodies around as meat-shields (or hiding human bodies in refrigerators or trash bins), and even breaking apart the turrets to use their guns against your enemies.

-The Intelligence Attribute modifies the Hacking Skill.
+* The Intelligence Attribute modifies the Device Hacking and Target Hacking skills.